Anclagen/Community-Science-Museum-SP1/README.md

 ## Description

-The aim of the project was to create a website for a local Community Science Museum, aimed predominately at primary and middle school children
+The aim of the project was to create a website for a local Community Science Museum, aimed predominately at primary/middle school children aged 7-15 as well as families with young childern.
+We were to only use HTML and CSS to achieve this, the site needed to be responsive and look good from mobile upto destop screen sizes.

 Development Stages
 - Design website in adobeXD.
 - User test XD prototype.
 - Create website in HTML5 and CSS3.